Tehri Lake

 Social Impact – Displacement and Resettlement

-The making of Tehri Lake came at a heavy social cost.
+The making of Tehri Lake came at a high social cost.
 Nearly 100,000 people from Old Tehri and surrounding villages were displaced.
 More than 24 villages were completely submerged, and around 88 villages were partially affected.

 The people were relocated to areas like New Tehri, which was specially built to rehabilitate them.
 However, many displaced families complained about inadequate compensation, lack of proper facilities, and loss of cultural ties to their ancestral land.